adamchainz/techblog/_posts/2014-07-29-devops-exchange-london-continuous-delivery.markdown

 [Continuous Delivery] [1]; here is my quick review of the talks and what I took away.

+**Edit:** the [official blog post] [14] is online too now - if any of the below talks sound enticing, you can watch them or read the slides there.

 ## 1. Snakes & Ladders - Continuous Delivery Edition